 The archipelago of Gummandoora and Pooskeri

 The wide outer archipelago area of Gummandoora, which belongs to the Bothnian Sea National Park, is complemented by River Ahlaistenjoki.
 Due to its zonality, the area has a very diverse range of species.
 It also has a rich range of sea birds: visitors can enjoy seeing such birds as the goosander (Mergus merganser), red-breasted merganser (Mergus serrator), common tern (Sterna hirundo), Arctic tern (Sterna paradisaea), Caspian tern (Sterna caspia) and rock pipit (Anthus spinoletta).
-The common eider (Somateria mollissima), which lives on common mussels, also nests in the area.
+The common eider (Somateria mollissima), which feeds on common mussels, also nests in the area.

 The smallish delta of the River Ahlaistenjoki is an ecotone of low salinity and fresh water.
 Vegetation that has adapted to these exceptional conditions reigns in this area, represented, for example, by flat-stalked pondweed (Potamogeton friesii), fineleaf waterdropwort (Oenanthe aquatica) and fan-leaved water crowfoot (Ranunculus circinatus).